Faith Newman

-Faith Newman is a fictional character from The Young and the Restless, an American soap opera on the CBS network.
+Faith Newman is a fictional character in the American CBS soap opera The Young and the Restless.
 She is currently portrayed by Reylynn Caster, who assumed the role following the departure of Alyvia Alyn Lind, who played Faith for almost ten years from 2011 to 2021.
 Introduced during the September 30, 2009, episode, Faith is the youngest daughter of supercouple Nick and Sharon Newman.

 Storylines

 Faith is conceived during an affair between Sharon Abbott (Sharon Case) and Nick Newman (Joshua Morrow).
 Her paternity is initially in question, with Nick, Jack Abbott (Peter Bergman), and Billy Abbott (Billy Miller) as the possible fathers; a paternity test confirms Nick as Faith's father.
 Moments after Sharon gives birth to Faith while institutionalized at Fairview Sanitarium, she is kidnapped by Nick's brother Adam Newman (Michael Muhney), who passes her off as Ashley Abbott's (Eileen Davidson) child and leads Sharon to believe her baby died.
 Adam's deceit is revealed months later, after Sharon had befriended and married him, and Faith is reunited with her biological parents.
 Sharon and Faith become trapped in a barn during a tornado, and when the barn's beams start to collapse, Adam saves Faith's life by shielding her from the falling beams.
 Nick later deems Sharon an unfit mother due to her continued involvement with Adam, and successfully obtains full custody of Faith.
 Sharon is presumed dead after going on the run from the police, having been falsely convicted for the murder of Skye Newman (Laura Stone).
 After being found alive, Sharon is sentenced to thirty years in prison.
 Ashley offers to watch Faith several times for Nick, which brings the two of them closer.
 Faith's brother Noah Newman (Robert Adamson) encourages Nick to bring Faith to visit Sharon in prison, which he reluctantly agrees to do.
 Sharon reunites with Faith after she is acquitted, and they go to New Mexico together on vacation.